 While these laws and others help to respond to the drug crisis, there is an acute need or preventative services such as the drug and alcohol testing offered by US Drug Test Centers.
 We provide immediate service and same day testing for individuals and companies in all of Illinois.
 Our drug testing services include testing urine and hair, as well as EtG alcohol test.
 Whatever kind of drug test you're looking for, we have.

-If you need a drug test today in Illinois, call US Drug Test Centers.
+If you are looking for a drug testing center in Illinois, call US Drug Test Centers.
 We test for drug and alcohol abuse per your conditions.
-Many attorneys work with US Drug Test Centers for drug testing in legal and court mandated cases as well as probation.
+Many attorneys work with US Drug Test Centers for drug testing in legal and court-mandated cases, as well as probation.
 Contact us today at 866-566-0261.

 Companies can contact US Drug Test Centers to establish complete drug free workplace programs.
 Company programs are accessible for both DOT regulated companies and for non-DOT regulated companies.
-DOT regulated trucking companies should look no further for compliance for drug and alcohol testing programs.
-US Drug Test Centers examine trucking companies with as little as one driver to ten thousand drivers.
-Owner operators can call today to be enrolled into our DOT random consortium for trucking companies in Illinois.
+DOT regulated trucking companies should look no further than US Drug Test Centers for DOT compliant drug testing programs.
+We provide programs for trucking companies with as little as one driver to ten thousand drivers.
+Owner-operators can call today to be enrolled into our DOT random consortium for trucking companies in Illinois.

 Drug and alcohol testing must be directed according to the National Labor Relations Board or Department of Transportation guidelines.
 If the worker declines to take the test, he is assumed guilty of being intoxicated on the job.
 The employee has the right to petition.
 If he has a prescription for the drugs that may have produced the inebriation, then he must present it in his defense.
 He can try to validate that being intoxicated alone was not the sole cause of the injury.

 US Drug Test Centers functions at a regional office for drug and alcohol examination in Chicago.
 Offices for drug screen collections and alcohol testing are located in all areas of the State.
-Drug and alcohol testing is available for employers and for individuals.
-Our drug test centers concentrate in court ordered testing, probation drug testing, legal case drug testing, testing of teenagers and personal drug testing.
+Drug and alcohol testing is available for employers and individuals.
+Our drug test centers concentrate on court-ordered testing, probation drug testing, legal case drug testing, testing of teenagers and personal drug testing.
 Instantaneous service is accessible with one quick phone call.
 All drug testing services are confidential and protected.

 Companies in Illinois are highly encouraged to speak about medical marijuana in their drug free workplace policies.
 Compliance advisors at US Drug Test Centers are available to support employer with drug free workplace policies.